 The Between the Mountains and the Lake educational trail links Dirinella, also the starting point for the mountain trail of the same name, to the railway station in Cadenazzo.
 The itinerary passes through woods, meadows and villages with enchanting views and panoramas, as well as industrial and agricultural areas and roads, offering an exhaustive insight into Gambarogno and the Magadino plain.

-The forty or so themed panels made with the help of the schools in Gambarogno, tell evocative tales of times past as well as more modern stories about the big changes to the landscape over the past 150 years; from the advent of the railway to the channelling of the Ticino river and subsequent land reclamation and the area's anthropisation.
+The forty or so themed panels, produced with the help of schools in Gambarogno, tell evocative tales of times past as well as fascinating modern stories.
+They provide walkers with facts and historical, geographical and scientific information, about long-standing professions and new settlements, as well as parks and natural areas.
+They also highlight the major local and socio-economic changes of the last 200 years, from the advent of the railway to the canalisation of the Ticino river and the subsequent reclamation of the Magadino plain.

 Taking your time to read the panels and stop to admire the landscape, you should allow half an hour.

 For more information:

 Outdooractive: Between the mountains and the lake